Hike in unspoiled mountain landscapes, meet friendly Rukai and bath in hidden hot springs.

-These guys are so hospitable!
+The Rukai are so hospitable.
 They also have a great sense of humor.
 When I was there, they made sure I had a good time in the valley.
-They took me to unknown natural hot springs (they made me promise not to reveal them), brought me to visit cousins, uncles, friends, neighbors… and of course, showed me some special, local wine.
+They took me to unknown natural hot springs (also made me promise not to reveal them), brought me to visit cousins, uncles, friends, neighbors… and of course, showed me some special local wine.

 Don’t miss Purple Butterfly Valley like I did

 If you’re not comfortable with heights, it’s time to face your fear.
 Walking across the impressive Dona High Suspension Bridge will give you unparalleled views over the surrounding peaks and the river below.
-I saw a Rukai kid crossing it on a dirt bike at about 60km/hr with no helmet.
-It was quite a sight!
+I saw a Rukai kid crossing it on a dirt bike at about 50km/hr with no helmet.
+It was quite a sight.

 Dona Hot Springs is free and… busy!